List of M.A.S.K. toys and characters

 The following is a list of characters and vehicles from the M.A.S.K. media franchise, including the toyline and its television adaptation.
 The toyline lasted longer than the cartoon series.

 Toylines

+Kenner

-There were five different lines of toys released.
+There were five different lines of toys released by Kenner.
 Some packaging was altered for the European market to make the line seem less violent, such as revising box art so that vehicles' weapons were not shown firing, or, in several cases, changing vehicle names entirely.
-Additionally, Europe received 4 adventure packs that were not released in North America, as well as several extra action figure two-packs with redecoed figures.
+Additionally, Europe received four adventure packs that were not released in North America, as well as several extra action figure two-packs with redecoed figures.

+The Loyal Subjects

+In September 2024, The Loyal Subjects inked a deal with Hasbro to relaunch a host of legacy brands, including M.A.S.K.

+The first wave of products will be released in July 2025.